Pakistan national cricket team: 2014 ICC World T20

 The 2014 ICC World T20 was held by Bangladesh.
 The Pakistani team was in Bangladesh prior to the World T20, due to 2014 Asia Cup, which was held by Bangladesh.
 Pakistan played for the Group 2, with mighty oppositions.
 The tournament was a disappointing one for the Pakistanis, where they won 2 and lost 2, finished the group as third and disqualified for the semi-finals.

 The first group match was with rivals India, which India won by 7 wickets.
 The next match was against Australia, where Pakistan scored 191/5 with brilliant batting of Umar Akmal.
 Australia had a fierce going with 33 ball 74 runs by Glenn Maxwell, but only managed to score 175.
 Pakistan won the match by 16 runs.
 The match against Bangladesh was a comfortable win by 50 runs.
 Pakistani opening batsman Ahmed Shehzad scored the maiden T20I century by a Pakistani.
 He finished with an unbeaten 111 off 62 balls.
 The crucial match was with West Indies, where the winning team would go through to the semi-final.
 West Indies won the toss and elected to bat first.
 They scored 166/6 in their 20 overs, West Indies scored 82 runs off the last 5 overs giving a fearsome hitting to the Pakistani bowlers.
 Pakistan's chase was unsuccessful as they were bowled out for just 82 runs.
-Pakistan was eliminated from the tournament with this result.
+Pakistan was knocked out from the tournament with this result.